I have done what every invisible cucumber-brandishing lizard never told me not to do, and started a blog. Truly the end is nigh.

 THE ANGLE OF BEST DISTANCE

-a gigantic labour of stuff. this began as a few different albums. one was going to be mostly acoustic, one was going to be electric guitar-driven and something of a return to the raw, full-band sound of old, and one was going to be piano-driven and more ambient. maybe there would be some synth-based non-pop in there as well.
+This began as a few different albums.
+One was going to be mostly acoustic, one was going to be electric guitar-driven and something of a return to the raw, full-band sound of old, and one was going to be piano-driven and more ambient.
+Maybe there would be some synth-based non-pop in there as well.

-there are now so many songs meant for this ridiculously ambitious album, it’s kind of terrifying. almost none of them have been recorded, and some of them are still works-in-progress. a saner person would downsize and break it up into smaller pieces, but i’m determined to see the bloated thing through to the conclusion it deserves, even if it takes me until 2010…and it very well might.
+There are now so many songs that have been written for this ridiculously ambitious album, it’s kind of terrifying.
+Almost none of them have been recorded, and some of them are still works-in-progress.
+A saner person would downsize and break it up into smaller pieces, but I’m determined to see the bloated thing through to the conclusion it deserves, even if it takes me until 2010…and it very well might.

-(update: back in early 2008, i thought saying it could take me until 2010 to finish this thing was a little flippant and a bit of a joke. because there was no way it would never take me that long, right? wrong. that turned out to be an optimistic estimate. as of 2016, it still isn’t finished. it’ll get there someday, but by the time it’s done it might be a decade since i started initial work on it. the good news is, it’ll be a stronger and more far-reaching piece of work because of it.)
+(Update: Back in early 2008, I thought saying it could take me until 2010 to finish this thing was a little flippant and a bit of a joke.
+Because there was no way it would never take me that long, right?
+WRONG.
+That turned out to be a very optimistic estimate.
+As of 2017, it still isn’t finished.
+It’ll get there someday, but by the time it’s done it’ll be more than a decade in the making.
+The good news is, it’ll be a stronger and more far-reaching piece of work because of it.)

-once upon a time, there was a two-man band called papa ghostface. we made some pretty twisted music that i’m still not sure what to call. it was sort of a genre unto itself. there was a great burst of productivity in 1999 and 2000, and then an accidental band of a different name was formed and papa ghostface got put on the back burner.
+Once upon a time, there was a two-man band called Papa Ghostface.
+We made some pretty twisted music that I’m still not sure what to call.
+It was sort of a genre unto itself.
+There was a great burst of productivity in 1999 and 2000.
+Then an accidental band with a different name was formed, and Papa Ghostface got put on the back burner.

-there were occasional recordings here and there (some of them later compiled on KISSING THE BALD SPOT), but we didn’t make another proper full-length album after PAPER CHEST HAIR, and after GWD broke up, gord (the other half of our two-headed PG beast) went on to other things with surdaster.
+There were occasional recordings here and there (some of them later compiled on KISSING THE BALD SPOT), but we didn’t make another proper full-length album after PAPER CHEST HAIR, and after that other broke up, Gord (the other half of our two-headed PG beast) went on to other things with the band Surdaster.

-at this point, there’s a very slim chance a new papa ghostface album will happen. and by “very slim”, i mean “slimmer than my waistline was in the first third of 2002, when my favourite pair of jeans started falling down all the time”. there was something of a papa ghostface reunion near the end of january, and one new song was recorded, but it’s beginning to look like that may be all that comes of it.
+At this point there’s a very slim chance a new Papa Ghostface album will happen.
+And by “very slim”, I mean “slimmer than my waistline was in the first third of 2002, when my favourite pair of jeans started falling down all the time”.
+There was something of a Papa Ghostface reunion near the end of January, and one new song was recorded, but it’s beginning to look like that may be all she wrote.

-i kind of miss having a papa ghostface CD to confuse people with. it would be fun to dip back into the demented waters of old and see if i can still hack it on the spot like i used to. also, there were some ideas we never fully developed that i’d like to try fleshing out. more importantly, the album title is too fun to ignore. max marshall sent it to me in an email, and it took me a few days before it occurred to me that it’s “papa ghostface” in french.
+I kind of miss having a new Papa Ghostface CD to confuse people with.
+It would be fun to dip back into the demented waters of old and see if I can still hack it on the spot like I used to.
+Also, there were some ideas we never fully developed that I’d like to try fleshing out.
+And that album title is just too fun to ignore.
+Max Marshall sent it to me in an email, and it took me a few days before it clicked that it’s “Papa Ghostface” in French.

-(update: papa ghostface rides again. our reunion was swift, unexpected, and it just felt right. we didn’t end up using this album title. we did this instead.)
+(Update: Papa Ghostface rides again.
+Our reunion was swift, unexpected, and accompanied by a whole lot of soul confetti.
+We didn’t end up using this album title.
+We did this instead.)

 THE CHICKEN ANGEL WOMAN WITH A TRIANGLE

-should there be a “the” before the title? should there be dashes? i don’t know. the idea was inspired by the design on some sort of bag anna had with her when we were drinking coffee at taloola before i left the crack house behind. i forget what the image was, but there was a girl with what looked to be a halo above her head, smiling and standing with something in her hand, and she had wings.
+The idea was inspired by the design on some sort of bag Anna had with her when we were drinking coffee at Taloola right before I left the crack house behind.
+I forget what the image was, but there was a girl with what looked to be a halo above her head, smiling and standing with something in her hand, and she had wings.

-i misinterpreted her to be a chicken-angel-woman who was holding a triangle. and then i thought, “i kind of like that. it could be an album title.”
+I misinterpreted her to be a chicken-angel-woman who was holding a triangle.
+And then i thought, “I kind of like that.
+It could be a fun album title.”

-i’ve written several songs on the six-string banjo, and i’ve been toying with the idea of throwing most of them, along with some mandolin songs, on one album. something kind of scratchy and rustic, or as close to that sort of thing as i’m likely to get. if nothing else, it’s an excuse for an interesting album cover.
+I’ve written some songs on a six-string banjo, and I’ve been toying with the idea of throwing most of them, along with some mandolin songs, on one album that’s kind of scratchy and rustic, or as close to that sort of thing as i’m likely to get.
+If nothing else, it’s an excuse for an interesting album cover.

-(update: this album was finished and released in the summer of 2008. it was kind of scratchy and rustic, and it did end up serving as an excuse for some cool cover art. it also became the most popular thing i’d ever done — a distinction it still holds — and took me from being “windsor’s best-kept secret” to being considered cool by a bunch of people who wouldn’t give me the time of day before, with the change happening pretty much overnight. it was messed up. click here or on the picture above to read a bit more about it.)
+(Update: This album was finished and released in the summer of 2008.
+It was kind of scratchy and rustic, and it did end up serving as an excuse for some cool cover art.
+It also became the most popular thing I’d ever done — a distinction it still holds — and it took me from being “Windsor’s best-kept secret” according to about two people, to being considered cool by a bunch of folks who wouldn’t give me the time of day before, with the seismic shift in my visibility happening pretty much overnight.
+It was messed up.)

 THE TIGRESS AND HER MOLTEN FAMILY, IN SIX PARTS

-it could be something of an illustrated book, like a twisted children’s story, with a scene for each song. the title and song names would make it seem like a concept album, but it wouldn’t be, because the lyrics would have nothing at all to do with tigers.
+It could be something of an illustrated book.
+Like a twisted children’s story, with a scene for each song.
+The title and song names would make it seem like a concept album, but it wouldn’t be, because the lyrics would have probably nothing at all to do with tigers.

-i’m not sure if this will ever come to fruition, but it’s fun to think about.
+I’m not sure if this one will ever come to fruition, but it’s fun to think about.

-(update: still like the title. still like the concept. still haven’t got around to putting any of it together. it’s probably one of those ideas that never really turns into anything.)
+(Update: I still like the title.
+I still like the concept.
+I still haven’t got around to putting any of it together.
+It’s probably one of those ideas that never really turns into anything.)

 OUT-TAKES, MISFITS AND OTHER THINGS

-many songs have fallen by the wayside over the years — some of them among my favourite things i’ve done. i’m working on making a sprawling collection of those lost tracks. it’ll probably end up being a 2 or 3-CD set.
+A lot of songs have fallen by the wayside over the years, some of them among my favourite things I’ve done.
+I’m working on making a sprawling collection of those lost tracks.
+It’ll probably end up being a 2 or 3 CD set.

-i’ve got about half the songs mixed so far. a few need some serious work, like vocals and instrumental parts that were never recorded. i’d like to have this finished before 2008 gets too ripe. i’d also like it to come with a booklet in which i tell exciting stories about all the songs (i.e. how they came to be and why they didn’t come out sooner). it’s all endlessly arousing, i know.
+I’ve got about half the songs mixed so far.
+A few need some serious work, like vocals and instrumental parts that were never recorded.
+I’d like to have this finished before 2008 gets too ripe.
+I’d also like it to come with a booklet in which I tell exciting stories about all the songs — how they came to be, why they didn’t come out sooner…stuff like that.

-(update: this album was finished and released in the winter of 2008. click here or on the picture above to read a bit about it. a second, somewhat less unwieldy misfits collection should be along sometime between 2016 and 2018, depending.)
+(Update: This album was finished and released in the winter of 2008.
+A second misfits collection should be along sometime in 2018.)

-an excuse to dust off some of the many songs that were written but never recorded. hence the title. although the title will probably change.
+An excuse to dust off some of the many songs that were written but never recorded.
+Hence the title.
+Though the title will probably change.

-there are some things i’d still really like to tackle, that i just never got around to recording because there were too many other songs to think about. “emilio estevez” was the hit single i never had, and if i’d recorded it back in 1999 it would have changed the course of my whole career. or not. what career? exactly.
+There are some things I’d still really like to tackle, that I just never got around to recording because there were too many other songs to think about.
+“Emilio Estevez”, with its rousing tale of the great man’s genitals, was the hit single I never had.
+If I’d recorded it back in 1999 it would have changed the course of my whole career.
+Or not.
+What career?
+Exactly.

-(update: i’m now calling this one “old songs”, and though it hasn’t made it beyond the brainstorming stage, don’t be surprised if it shows up sometime before 2029.)
+(Update: I’m now calling this one “Old Songs”, because I am creative.
+Though it hasn’t made it beyond the brainstorming stage, don’t be surprised if it shows up sometime before 2029.)

-songs that came from, or were inspired by, dreams. since i figured out how to remember my dreams on a regular basis, there have been some interesting pieces of music in some of them that have stuck around. maybe i’ll include transcriptions of the dreams themselves in the liner notes to make it more interesting.
+Songs that came from, or were inspired by, dreams.
+Since I trained my brain how to remember my dreams on a regular basis, there have been some interesting pieces of music in some of them that have stuck around.
+Maybe I’ll include transcriptions of the dreams themselves in the liner notes to make it more interesting.

-i’m not sure if this will work all that well as a cohesive album, but it’ll be an interesting project to attempt. and there’ll be some pretty catchy tunes, like the “running-back-to-mars montage”, and “things that hurt” — captain beefheart’s take on 80s pop.
+I’m not sure if this will work all that well as a cohesive album, but it’ll be an interesting project to attempt.
+And there’ll be some pretty catchy tunes, like “Running Back to Mars Montage”, and “Things That Hurt” — Captain Beefheart’s take on 80s pop.

 OTHER PEOPLE’S SONGS

-something i never thought i would even think of considering thinking about: a covers album. this may never happen, but the legwork is there. of course, that never stopped me from junking projected albums in the past. potential covers include songs by the eurythmics, john cale, mary margaret o’hara, kylie minogue, my bloody valentine, dan hartman, the psychedelic furs, cassie, and on it goes.
+This may never happen, but the legwork is there.
+Of course, strong legs never stopped me from junking projected albums in the past.
+Potential covers include songs by the Eurythmics, John Cale, Mary Margaret O’Hara, Kylie Minogue, My Bloody Valentine, Dan Hartman, the Psychedelic Furs, Cassie, and on it goes.

-what can i say? i was a child of the eighties. and some songs just seem ripe for reinterpretation/deconstruction, regardless of how much contempt i have for most pop music. i’m convinced “love is a stranger” will work as a slow, narcotic crawl, emphasizing the longing and stripping away the pop appeal.
+What can I say?
+I was a child of the eighties.
+And some songs just seem ripe for reinterpretation/deconstruction.
+I’m convinced “Love Is a Stranger” will work as a slow, narcotic crawl, emphasizing the longing and stripping away the pop appeal.

-i also still have a dream of covering the theme from “inspector gadget” as a smooth ska number at around 160 bpm, complete with horns and female backup vocals. i can hear it so clearly in my head, it’s not even funny. someday it’ll happen.
+I also have a dream of covering the theme song from Inspector Gadget as a smooth ska number at around 160 BPM, complete with horns and female backup vocals.
+I can hear it so clearly in my head, it’s not even funny.
+Someday it’ll happen.

 A BOX OF FIRE

-(update: this is probably far too ambitious to ever become a reality, but you never know. maybe i’ll just take the title and use it elsewhere, because i do like it. i also like that picture — “fire in dumpster”, by ben watts)
+(Update: This is probably far too ambitious to ever become a reality, but you never know.
+Maybe I’ll just take the title and use it somewhere else, because I do like it.
+I also like that picture — “Fire in Dumpster”, by Ben Watts)

-(update: i actually am filming something resembling a very DIY, rough around the edges semi-documentary following the making of an album. or several. the progress report videos got into a little bit of this here and there, but the thing i’m working on now is much larger and more ambitious.)
+(One last update: I actually am filming something resembling a very DIY, rough around the edges semi-documentary following the making of an album.
+Or several.
+The progress report videos got into a little bit of this here and there, but the thing I’m working on now is much larger and more ambitious.)